ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 SciSheets addresses the above requirements by introducing several novel features.

+- *Formula Scripts*
-- *Scisheet formulas can be Python scripts, not just expressions.*
+  Scisheet formulas can be Python scripts, not just expressions.
   This addresses the expressivity requirement since calculations can be expressed as algorithms.
+- *Program Export.*
-- *Scisheet can be exported as standalone Python programs.*
+  Scisheets can be exported as standalone Python programs.
   This addresses the reuse requirement since exported spreadsheets can be reused in SciSheets formulas and/or by